APPLICATIONS WELCOME, ONLY FOR LONG STAYS (over a month)

 This is a healing and inspiring place that is already serving by bringing people together in a most harmonizing way.
 People that have been here, go back home a more connected person.
 When you are volunteering at The Oak, you become part of a small-scale project with a great impact.

-Staying for at least two weeks helps to get familiar with the work that needs to be done.
+We are in the last phase of constructing.
+Staying for at least one month helps to get familiar with the work that needs to be done.
 There is no max. duration for stays, as long as it feels good to all.
 You may grow into a more responsible position.

 No alcohol or drugs allowed.
 So PLEASE be respectful to the place and DO NOT APPLY when you cannot be without alcohol or drugs during your stay!